 Surprisingly, plumbing fixtures, which vary greatly in cost, could be a substantial line item in your budget as well.
 In a larger master bathroom remodel, you may need two faucets, one or more showerheads, valves & handles, sinks, a tub faucet, and a toilet.
 Depending on the quality, design, and brand you choose, these parts together can easily approach $3,000 or more.
 On the other hand, if you are not picky about plumbing fixtures, there are certainly many cost-effective options.

 Most people decide to upgrade the lighting during their bathroom remodel because it’s outdated.
 This means adding recessed lights in various areas and potentially decorator lighting such as sconces or hanging lights over the vanity or tub.
 If you’re making any changes to the layout of the bathroom, you’ll need to relocate or add electrical outlets and light switches.

-Inform your contractor early in the process exactly where you want your wall outlets, light switches, and lights.
+Inform your contractor early in the process of exactly where you want your wall outlets, light switches, and lights.
 Ideally, you can even mark where you want these located on the wall or ceiling with some painter’s tape.
 If a light needs to be centered on something (or between two things), be sure to make that clear to your contractor.